DemonianArcher/Module_02_hackathon/PROJECT_DOCUMENTATION.md

 ### Avery:

-- Worked on [specific elements] of the webpage.
+Worked on the HTML concept of the page, focusing on center UI.

 ### Ralph: